Centres and Groups

 The Priority Research Centre for Reproductive Science works to improve the health of pregnant women and provides key information on the determinants of 'A Healthy Start to Life'.

-The Priority Research Centre for Translational Neuroscience and Mental Health (CTNMH) is focused on increasing understanding of brain/mental disorders including schizophrenia, stroke, pain and sensory dysfunction, ageing and cognition, depression, and balance disorders.
+The Priority Research Centre for Brain and Mental Health Research is focused on increasing understanding of brain/mental disorders including schizophrenia, stroke, pain and sensory dysfunction, ageing and cognition, depression, and balance disorders.

 The Translational Research in Stroke laboratory is part of the Centre for Translational Neuroscience and Mental Health (CTNMH).
 We have a current strong focus in stroke neuroprotection, imaging and basic pathophysiology.
 We have active collaborations with several members of our own school, other schools within the University, with the clinical stroke research team based at the John Hunter Hospital.